Think You Might Have a Limiting Belief? Here Is How to Break It

 However, neuroscience proves otherwise; that the brain is highly flexible and able to change throughout its life because of its neuroplasticity.

-In other words, it is always possible for you to change dysfunctional thoughts and behaviors and replace them with empowering mindsets, skills, and abilities.
+In other words, it is always possible for you to change dysfunctional thoughts and behaviors and replace them with empowering or even millionaire mindsets, skills, and abilities.

 Now that you have identified your limiting beliefs, you can start dismantling them.

 There are two ways of clearing your limiting beliefs; the first is by doing it on your own using the methods described below.